Leopold II, Holy Roman Emperor: Holy Roman Emperor

 On 25 August 1791, he met the King of Prussia at Pillnitz Castle, near Dresden, and they drew up the Declaration of Pillnitz, stating their readiness to intervene in France if and when their assistance was called for by the other powers.
-The declaration was a mere formality, for, as Leopold knew, neither Russia nor Britain was prepared to act, and he endeavored to guard against the use which he foresaw the émigrés would try to make of it.
-In face of the reaction in France to the Declaration of Pillnitz, the intrigues of the émigrés, and attacks made by the French revolutionists on the rights of the German princes in Alsace, Leopold continued to hope that intervention might not be required.
+The declaration was a mere formality, for, as Leopold knew, neither Russia nor Britain was prepared to act, and he endeavoured to guard against the use which he foresaw the émigrés would try to make of it.
+In the face of the reaction in France to the Declaration of Pillnitz, the intrigues of the émigrés, and attacks made by the French revolutionists on the rights of the German princes in Alsace, Leopold continued to hope that intervention might not be required.
 When Louis XVI swore to observe the constitution of September 1791, the emperor professed to think that a settlement had been reached in France.
 The attacks on the rights of the German princes on the left bank of the Rhine, and the increasing violence of the parties in Paris which were agitating to bring about war, soon showed, however, that this hope was vain.
-Leopold meant to meet the challenge of the revolutionists in France with dignity and temper; however, the effect of the Declaration of Pillnitz was to contribute to the radicalization of their political movement.
+Leopold meant to meet the challenge of the revolutionists in France with dignity and temper; however, the effect of the Declaration of Pillnitz was to contribute to the radicalisation of their political movement.

 Like his parents before him, Leopold had sixteen children, the eldest of his eight sons being his successor, Emperor Francis II.
 Some of his other sons were prominent personages in their day.
 Among them were: Ferdinand III, Grand Duke of Tuscany; Archduke Charles, Duke of Teschen, a celebrated soldier; Archduke Johann of Austria, also a soldier; Archduke Joseph, Palatine of Hungary; and Archduke Rainer, Viceroy of Lombardy-Venetia.

 Leopold died suddenly from pneumonia in Vienna on 1 March 1792.
 He was buried in the Tuscan Crypt within the Imperial Crypt in Vienna.